UNIT-Electronics-MX/unit_devlab_g6k_2g_y_tr_5v_relay_module/software/documentation/README.md

 - 3.3V or 5V logic compatibility (VCC)
 - LED indicators for control signal and power presence
 - Breakout access to NO, NC, and COM terminals per channel
-- Supports both AC and DC loads up to 1 A

 ## Pin & Connector Layout